by Simon Ager

 In July 2008 I moved to Bangor in Wales and not long after that I joined the Bangor Community Choir and the Bangor University Music Society Choir.
 The music society choir performs once or twice a term, usually in the university, and sings a mixture of songs - folk songs, songs from films, classical pieces and contemporary works by the likes of Karl Jenkins and John Rutter.
 The community choir sings songs from all over the world, especially from Eastern Europe and southern Africa, in many different languages.
 We perform several times a term around North Wales, and have also sung in parts of England and France.

 There are some videos of the Music Society choir and the Bangor Community Choir:

-In August 2008 I did a course in Scottish Gaelic songs with Christine Primrose at Sabhal Mòr Ostaig (SMO), the Gaelic College on the Isle of Skye.
-Within the space of a week we learnt over 30 songs even though most of the people in the group knew no Gaelic, so found the pronunication of the words quite tricky.
+In 2008 I did a course in Scottish Gaelic songs with Christine Primrose at Sabhal Mòr Ostaig (SMO), the Gaelic College on the Isle of Skye.
 My Gaelic wasn't fluent at the time, but I did know how to pronounce the words and could have a basic conversation.
-In August 2012 I went back to SMO for a course in waulking songs (òrain luaidh) mouth music (puirt-à-beul) with Christine Primrose.
-My spoken Gaelic was also better by then and I was able to have more detailed conversations.
-I returned to SMO in August 2013 for a course in Gaelic Song and Traditions with Mary Ann Kennedy, and in 2014 for a course in Gaelic Song with Christine Primrose.
+In 2012 I went back to SMO for a course in waulking songs (òrain luaidh) mouth music (puirt-à-beul) with Christine Primrose.
+My spoken Gaelic was better by then and I was able to have more detailed conversations.
+I returned to SMO in 2013 for a course in Gaelic Song and Traditions with Mary Ann Kennedy, and in 2014 for a course in Gaelic Song with Christine Primrose.

 I have taken part in a number of singing workshops with choir leaders from the UK, USA and Australia to learn songs from all over the world, as well as Handel's Messiah, Mozart's Requiem and Gregorian chants.
 I have also taken part in Joy of Singing, a small group singing class run by Pauline Down, the former conductor of the Bangor Community Choir.